sframe-wg/sframe/draft-omara-sframe.md

 ~~~~~

 #SFrame
-We propose a frame level encryption schema for the E2EE layer to decrease the overhead by having a single IV and authentication tag per the media frame and not per RTP packet, and the encrypted frame will be packetized using a generic
+We propose a frame level encryption mechanism that provides effective end-to-end encryption, is simple to implement, has no dependencies on RTP, and minimizes encryption bandwidth overhead.
+Regarding overhead, because SFrame encrypts on a frame, rather than packet basis, bandwidth overhead of is reduced by having a single IV and authentication tag for each media frame.

-RTP packetized and not codec dependent packetized anymore.
-In order for SFU to work, media metadata will be moved to a generic frame RTP header extension which will be authenticated end to end.
-This extensions will include metadata such as resolution, frame rate, frame begin and end marks, etc.
+Also, because media is encrypted prior to packetization, the encrypted frame is packetized using a generic RTP packetizer instead of codec-dependent packetization mechanisms.
+With this move to a generic packetizer, media metadata is moved from codec-specific mechanisms to a generic frame RTP header extension which, while visible to the SFU, is authenticated end-to- end.
+This extension includes necessary metadata such as resolution, frame beginning and end markers, etc.

-The SFrame payload is constructed by a generic packetizer that splits the E2E encrypted media frame into one or more RTP packet and add the SFrame header to the beginning of the first packet and auth tag to the end of the last packet.
+The generic packetizer splits the E2E encrypted media frame into one or more RTP packets and adds the SFrame header to the beginning of the first packet and an auth tag to the end of the last packet.

 ~~~~~
                            +---------------+  +---------------+